mikedfunk/CI-Authentication/README.md

 3. Import **setup.sql** in PHPMyAdmin or something
 4. Load the spark: ```$this->load->spark('ci_authentication/1.1.0');```

-*NOTE: If cloning this directly, be sure to also clone [CI Alerts](https://github.com/mikedfunk/CI-Alerts) and load it.
+*NOTE: If cloning this directly, be sure to also clone [CI Alerts](https://github.com/mikedfunk/CI-Alerts) version 1.1.0 as a spark and load it.
 CI Alerts are required for CI Authentication.
 The spark format requires this already as a dependency.*

 Restrict
 ----------------------------